danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

     open func textViewDidChangeSelection(_ notification: Notification) {
         syncWithTextView()
     }

     #endif
 }
 ```

-With this code in place, the coordinator will now sync changes back to the text binding.
+With this code, the coordinator will sync changes back to the text binding.
 Still, if we run the test app, the original text still doesn't update.
-This is because we still haven't put the coordinator to use.
+This is because we haven't put the coordinator to use yet.

 We can fix this by making the rich text editor setup a `RichTextCoordinator` in `makeCoordinator`: